Digital PR is the use of online trusted, independent, unbiased, third parties to positively influence a brand’s target audience.

 Our answer to that as a leading London B2B SEO outfit is: from the target audience’s viewpoint, organic search results and online media coverage share one thing in common, they are both published on independent, unbiased portals.
 No, Google isn’t independent and unbiased, but neither is a newspaper.

-What are good digital PR key performance indicators?
+What are good digital PR key performance indicators (KPIs)?

 A good digital PR result is therefore anything that positively influences a brand’s social media or organic search profiles, or any positive online media coverage.
+They can be split into outputs and outcomes – this is important – more retweets do not matter.
+Ranking well for keywords that don’t drive traffic and leads.
 Here are example digital PR KPIs:

 Social media influencer relations: